 Every application has to be considered individually upon its merits.
 In many cases correspondence is involved and in some cases, a personal interview is necessary.
 Therefore, please complete the application in good time to allow the Licensing Team to deal with any queries.
-New applications must be submitted at least two months before the date on which the licence will be required.
+New applications must be submitted at least 2 months before the date on which the licence will be required.

 In completing the online form, you are directed to the Guidance Notes which should be read in full.
-These are available below.
+These are available online, but a copy has also been enclosed for your assistance.